berkantay/grpc-basics/README.md

 - Change directory to `cd /bin`.
 Here we have the builtin tools to monitor messages provided by Kafka.
 - Run to `kafka-console-consumer --bootstrap-server localhost:9092 --topic user --from-beginning`.
 To see which events have been published.

+# Choises

+I tried to keep OSS dependency low.
+Better frameworks for log management, parsing exists etc.. according to my findings.

 ### Why Hexagonal Architecture?

 By implementing hexagonal architecture basic API functionality could easily be divided into _adapter_,_application_,_core_ layers.
 By doing so we could abstract each layer from another using interfaces like contracts.
 Since protobuf messages structures should not be sent directly to the database _model_ approach has been used to transform and manipulate data and vice a versa.

 ### Why MongoDB?

 First of all great documentation.
 Since this is the first time I used MongoDB, documentation has huge effect on database selection.
 It is also NoSQL which makes it easy to generate data and play with it.
+However I had problem about keeping `created_at` field immutable.
+Could relational db would be better, I will think about it.

 ### Why Kafka?